-- MKSK will continue working on the build-out plan and "decision schedule" drafts. - Once there is final agreement on the build-out plan, it will be used to create draft recommended parking assignments and recommendations for each parking district. - MKSK will set up a consultation with Wells and Associates to discuss the build-out plan and draft parking recommendations.
-Wells and Associates will review the parking data and strategies and provide comments.
-This information will assist in the plan's strategies and recommendations.
+- MKSK will continue working on the build-out plan and "decision schedule" drafts. - Once there is final agreement on the build-out plan, it will be used to create draft recommended parking assignments and recommendations for each parking district. - Once comments from Wells and Associates are received for the alignment of the Market Street extension, a final design will be chosen and used with other parking data to assist in the strategies and recommendations.